Menu

 The Sustainable CT Fellowship Program places highly qualified fellows across the state’s Councils of Governments (COGs) to help cities and towns become registered, certified, or recertified with Sustainable CT during the summer.
 The COGs serve as Connecticut’s regional planning organizations.
 Click here for more information on COG locations.

-Fellows will gain valuable experience working within a professional setting and will be directly engaged with cutting-edge sustainability initiatives, local government operations, and regional coordination and operation.
+Fellows will gain valuable experience working within a professional setting and will be directly engaged in supporting cutting-edge sustainability initiatives, local government operations, and regional coordination and operation.
 Fellows will build a deep professional network that spans across local, state and regional government, as well as with nonprofits and organizations supporting sustainability initiatives in the state of Connecticut.
-Hear from former Fellows about their summer experience.
+View our past Fellows OR hear from former Fellows about their summer experience.

-Listen to a recent episode of the IMPACT, a Sustainable CT podcast, featuring former Fellows:
+Listen to recent episodes of the IMPACT, a Sustainable CT podcast, featuring former Fellows:

 Fellowship Job Duties